Are you getting laser hair removal for the first time and don’t know how to prepare? That’s totally fine!

 For the best results and most comfortable treatment, it is important to follow your practitioner’s advice.
 This way you can get ready for your laser treatment in the best way possible.

 Your practitioner will advise you to:

 - Avoid any tanning.
-Suntan, fake tan and sunbeds are equally dangerous if you allow your skin to tan before your laser treatment or apply a fake tan.
+Suntan, fake tan and sunbeds are equally dangerous.
 If your skin is tanned, the laser can burn the surface.
 If all traces of your fake tan are not removed this also can put you at risk.

-- Leave at least 4 weeks before getting you laser treatment if your skin is tanned.
+- Leave at least 4 weeks before getting your laser treatment if your skin is tanned.

 - Avoid waxing or plucking before laser hair removal.
 As these options change the hair growth cycle, the laser will not be able to catch the hair follicles on the right stage and it will not be able to reduce the hair.

 - Do not bleach your hair.
 The darker the hair follicles, it is easier for the laser to see them